-Upbit is a South Korean cryptocurrency exchange launched in October 2017.
-There is a large number of South Korean cryptocurrency exchanges, as the country has been one of crypto’s strongholds since early on.
+Upbit is a South Korean crypto exchange launched in October 2017.
+There is a large number of South Korean exchanges, as the country has been one of crypto’s strongholds since early on.
 In addition to this exchange, the list also includes (but is not limited to): Bithumb, Coinone, Korbit, Coinrail and Gopax.

 Upbit also has a mobile app.
 You can download the mobile app on both App Store and Google Play.
 Most traders do their crypto trading on desktop, but if you prefer to do it via mobile, that’s no problem with Upbit.